Noel-benny/acmad/README.md

+6. Catastrophic disasters in Africa - (Environment) Natural disasters such as drought and flooding often make survival difficult for people living in central Africa and near the equator.
+These communities are often forced to undergo rehabilitation.
+Using AI and studying past records of casualties and assistance provided during these disasters can help gain a deeper understanding of the situation.
+By analyzing this data, it is possible to develop solutions to minimize the risk and damage caused by these types of disasters in the future.

+Datasets for reference:
+Dataset	Link
+The African Centre for Meteorological Applications for Development (ACMAD) provides a wide range of data on weather and climate, including information on extreme events such as droughts and floods.

 Key Features of your Solution:

 Data Processing: The data from the African Centre for Meteorological Applications for Development (ACMAD) was preprocessed to handle missing values and transform variables if necessary.